The Best Streaming Stocks to Watch

 Netflix’s disappointing subscriber losses in the first half of 2022 were echoed in its share price, which plummeted more than 70% in the first six months of the year.
 Share price consequently recovered but still closed 2022 down more than 50% for the year.

 This upwards trajectory continued in 2023, with share price rising almost 50% in the first seven months of the year.
 However, share price remains roughly 58% below its all-time high recorded in 2021.

 For those interested in investing in streaming services, Netflix is one of the few pure-play streaming stocks available, and the fact that it is generating profit is a big positive.
 However, as evidenced by recent results, increased competition and the rising cost of living could cause difficulty in the future.

 The Walt Disney Company launched their much anticipated streaming service, Disney+, late in 2019, which they really couldn’t have timed more perfectly.

 With the subsequent outbreak of coronavirus and the stay-at-home orders which followed, streaming subscriptions for Disney+ boomed.

 At its inception, Disney+ set itself a target of 60 – 90 million subscribers by the year 2024.
 By November 2020, subscribers had surpassed 73 million and in October 2022 total subscribers stood at 164 million.

 ITV is a free-to-air public broadcast television network in the UK, which was launched back in 1955.
-So, what’s it doing on our list?
+So, what’s it doing on our list of streaming stocks?

 ITV had a not-so-popular video-on-demand service called ITV Hub for over a decade.
 However, on 8 December 2022, the company replaced ITV Hub in favour of a new streaming service named ITVX, which promised to feature substantially more programming than its predecessor.